davey-g-uk/node-drayton-wiser/README.md

 ### getFull

 Gets the full `/data/domain/` JSON.
 Returns a Promise.
+Also updates the saved data and recreates the room to device map.

+The following functions can only be used from within the `.then` function of getFull otherwise the `saved` variable containing the latest data from the controller is not populated.

+#### getRoom
+#### getRoomByName
+#### getRoomStat
+#### doRoomMap

+## To Do

+* Add set functions
+* Add full output
+* Output added/deleted items not just updated.